 The boiled "Tafelspitz" (cap of rump), "Schulterscherzl" (shoulder blade) & co are among the leading favourites of the Viennese cuisine.
 In Vienna, these dishes are traditionally served with apple and horseradish sauce and a sour cream and chive sauce.
 Outside the capital city, side dishes include a bread and horseradish sauce, but roast potatoes are always present.

-- Grüner Veltliner, rich and powerful; it enhances the flavours of the dish and is harmonious with the obligatory apple and horseradish sauce (or breadcrumbs and horseradish sauce).
+- Grüner Veltliner, rich and powerful; it enhances the flavours of the dish and is harmonious with the obligatory apple (or bread) and horseradish sauce.

 - Alternative white wine choices might include a rich Pinot Blanc or a fruity Zierfandler.
 A Grüner Veltliner in its classic style, along with the Gemischter Satz, are refreshing, yet are more refined in this combination.